“Parvovirus spreads easily and can remain in the environment long after initial exposure.”

 Your puppy will need another C3 booster at the age of one and thereafter an annual booster for the rest of their lives.

-And although the C3 vaccination only provides partial immunity to the new strain of parvovirus, it is still the best way to protect your pet.
+And although the C3 vaccination only provides partial immunity to this strain of parvovirus, it is still the best way to protect your pet.

-A mobile vet can come to your place if you need a vaccination, protecting your pet against the risk of entering an environment that might be contaminated.
+A mobile vet can come to your place if you need a vaccination, protecting your pet from the risk of exposure to an environment that might be contaminated.